 Ohio Property Division FAQ

-When you get married, you never imagined that one day you will be deciding how your property will be divided.
+When you got married, you never imagined that one day you would be deciding how your property would be divided.
 You need an attorney who will help you determine what is fair.
-To discuss your case with one of the experienced property division attorneys at Sowald Sowald Anderson Hawley & Johnson, call our Columbus office today at 380-217-3322 or fill out our contact form.
-We can help you feel confident about your future.
-We have helped clients throughout Ohio.

 What is the difference between marital property and separate property?